 Maun is the tourism capital of Botswana and the administrative centre of Ngamiland.

-Almost all tourists entering the Okavango do so through Maun, situated at the gateway to the Delta and Moremi Game Reserve.
+Almost all tourists entering the Okavango from the south do so through Maun, situated at the gateway to the Delta and Moremi Game Reserve.
 It is the headquarters of countless safari and air-charter operations whose signs and offices dot almost every intersection, particularly towards the airport.